ftsrg/ea-model-validator-framework/README.md

 ## Contributors
 - [Gergely Ulicska](https://github.com/ulicskagergo)

-Note, that submodule [`Enterprise-Architect-Add-in-Framework`](https://github.com/GeertBellekens/Enterprise-Architect-Add-in-Framework/tree/a3d7466a26c8f6d8d38b20c92223508a5f8b603c) is forked from the repository of [Geert Bellekens](https://github.com/GeertBellekens): [Enterprise-Architect-Add-in-Framework](https://github.com/GeertBellekens/Enterprise-Architect-Add-in-Framework)
+Note, that submodule [`Enterprise-Architect-Add-in-Framework`](https://github.com/GeertBellekens/Enterprise-Architect-Add-in-Framework/tree/a3d7466a26c8f6d8d38b20c92223508a5f8b603c) is forked from the repository of [Geert Bellekens](https://github.com/GeertBellekens): [Enterprise-Architect-Add-in-Framework](https://github.com/GeertBellekens/Enterprise-Architect-Add-in-Framework).
+Note, that the original codebase of used SQL generator can be found [here](https://app.assembla.com/spaces/ocltosql/wiki).